 Your kids, and you, will love the AMAZING dessert bar with all these miniature cakes and slices.
-And you thought you we’re getting out of they’re relatively healthy!
+And you thought you were getting out of there relatively healthy!

-With 48 hours you’re only scratching the surface of what the Gold Coast has to offer, but you can always come back and tick off the rest of your activities list.
+With 48 hours you’re only scratching the surface of what the Gold Coast has to offer, but you can always come back and tick off the rest of the activities on this list.

-Check out the following posts to help you plan your family holiday to the Gold Coast
+Are you in need of more inspiration for the Gold Coast?
+Check out the following guides to help you plan your trip to the Gold Coast:

 - Best of Burleigh Heads

-- 15 free (and cheap) things to do on the Gold Coast
+- Free (and cheap) things to do on the Gold Coast

-- 11 best BBQ spots on the Gold Coast
+- Best BBQ spots on the Gold Coast